 The product of the hourly probability of major explosions and paroxysms based on the occurrence model of Bevilacqua et al (2020a), and of the conditional hazard maps presented here, provides hourly hazard assessments of the areas affected by ballistic fallout (Figure 11).
 Hourly probabilities after 30 days of the last major explosion or paroxysm are about 0.05% whereas after 3 months without major explosions or paroxysms they decrease to about 0.025%.
-In addition, the hourly probability of the paroxysms shows a long-lasting increase, up to 0.013%, for over a year after every event of that type, which has significant implications in the resulting hazard maps, especially below 400 m a.s.l.., The combination of hourly probabilities and conditional hazard maps also produces probability maps of the areas affected by ballistic projectiles of at least one major explosion or paroxysm in the next 10 years (Figure 12).
+In addition, the hourly probability of the paroxysms shows a long-lasting increase, up to 0.013%, for over a year after every event of that type, which has significant implications in the resulting hazard maps, especially below 400 m a.s.l..

+According to the temporal modeling of recurrence times updated from Bevilacqua et al. (2020a) (Table S3 and Figure S7), in the next 10 years we estimated a total of N = 24 major explosions and paroxysms on average, with 90% uncertainty from 14 to 33 events; in the next 50 years N = 120, with 90% uncertainty from 96 to 140.
+These values include ca. 1/3 uncertain major explosions.
+The combination of these estimates and conditional hazard maps produces probability maps of the areas affected by ballistic projectiles of at least one major explosion or paroxysm in the next 10 years (Figure 12).
 These maps also account for the occurrence of multiple major explosions and paroxysms.
 In particular, in the next 10 years Stromboli Village has 5% to 10% probability to be affected by ballistic fallout, and Ginostra 35% to 50%, respectively after excluding the uncertain major explosions from the temporal modeling or after including them.

 The probabilistic hazard maps presented, either conditional on the occurrence of the event or over a specific time period, represent a first attempt to quantify the ballistic fallout hazard at Stromboli.
 Despite the several limitations of the approach followed as well as the still incomplete description of this activity, the maps are able to describe the main features of this phenomenon and associated hazard also including the quantification of some important sources of uncertainty.
 The maps represent a prerequisite to produce quantitative impact and risk assessments for the exposed individuals and buildings, once combined with vulnerability functions and exposure data (e.g. Baxter et al 2008; Neri et al 2008).
-Finally, the study highlights the importance of a close and continuous observation of the explosive activity of Stromboli aimed to quantify its dynamics and the dispersal of the associated products as well as of its simplified representation in order to produce quantitative hazard analyses.
+Some of these findings have been already used to investigate the prevailing directions of coarse products ejection with the aim to assess the valleys most exposed to deposit-derived PDCs (Neri et al., 2026; Bevilacqua et al., 2026).
+Finally, the study highlights the importance of a close and continuous observation of the explosive activity of Stromboli aimed to quantify the ballistic dispersal as well as of its quantitative representation in order to produce quantitative hazard analyses.

 Data availability

 The full collection of simplified maps of major explosions and paroxysms is available in the companion study Bevilacqua et al. (submitted).
 The dataset of ASCII files of the presented probability maps is available at Bevilacqua et al. (2024b).
+The derived data is available under request and the R scripts utilized for statistical analysis are available in Bevilacqua and Neri (2026).

 Author contributions